AlishbaZaidi/DSD-Project-FPGA-Digital-Audio-FIR-PWM/README.md

 | Linear-phase (symmetric) FIR | Zero phase distortion in the passband |
 | ROM-based tones for testing | Deterministic signal source to verify filter before integrating DDS |

-## 📄 License

-Developed as a Digital System Design course project at Habib University.
-Implemented on Xilinx Basys-3 using Vivado.